mParticle/docs/src/pages/integrations/mailchimp/feed/index.md

 ## Prerequisites

-In order to configure the mParticle Webhook for MailChimp, Manager user level or higher is required.
+In order to configure the mParticle Webhook for Mailchimp, Manager user level or higher is required.

 ## Input Data Details

-The following types of data can be configured to be sent from MailChimp to mParticle:
+The following types of data can be configured to be sent from Mailchimp to mParticle:

 * Subscribes
 * Unsubscribes